 You should care about this Salesforce product announcement because it gives you and your organization an advanced view of some great products that are coming fully in 2019.
 There are steps that each organization must take so that you can be ready to take advantage of early interest that can propel your organization to the top of the charts when corporations and their employees start browsing the Cause Marketplace.

 Buzzbold can help you get ready for Philanthropy Cloud.
 Below are a list of recommendations to help you get ready:

 Get Salesforce, NPSP, and Power of Us

-If you aren’t on Salesforce already, sign up for your free Nonprofit Cloud account today.
-Nonprofit Cloud gives you 10 free Enterprise Edition Salesforce licenses.
+If you aren’t on Salesforce already, sign up for your free Salesforce for Nonprofit account today.
+Salesforce for Nonprofit gives you 10 free Enterprise Edition Salesforce licenses.
 The Nonprofit Success Pack (NPSP) will help you manage donations, grants, volunteers, and more, and will be the most straightforward path to connecting incoming volunteering and giving opportunities to your organization’s existing data.

 Sign up for alerts and notices

 Put your name down for more information as it becomes available.